Can a Cat Be Trained to Come When Called?

 When I got my first cat, Mia, I wanted to make sure that she knew her name but I did not even know if cats could learn their name and they could if they would come on command.
 I found the answer and it surprised me!

-Cats can learn to know their name and come on command.
-Contrary to popular belief, cats are very smart.
-A recent study shows that cats don't only can learn their name and to call when called, but they also get to know the names of other people in the household.
+A recent study shows that cats not only can learn their name and call when called, but they also get to know the names of other people in the household.
 This process can take a while but I would like to share with you all I've learned about teaching your cat their name and to come to you when you call their name.

 Do Cats Understand Their Name?

-According to a recent study, cats have been shown to distinguish their name from another familiar cat’s name.
+According to a recent study, cats have been shown to distinguish their name from another familiar house cat’s name.
 The study also proved that they also distinguished those names from other nouns we speak daily.

 Interestingly, cats living in multi-cat households habituated less to their companion cats’ names than to other nouns.